ojaswani16/Cyclistic-bike-share-analysis/README.md

 ### Visualisation Strategy

-- Dashboards are created in Tableau to ensure professional-quality presentation.
+- Interactive dashboards were created using Tableau for a clean, professional visual presentation.
 - Charts are annotated, colour-coded, and aligned for ease of interpretation.
 - Data is segmented clearly by rider type, time, and bike preference to highlight key behavioural contrasts.